Tchang27/SentimentAnalysis/README.txt

 Using sklearn, the model gets around 84% on the testing data, which was partitioned from the training set and not used during learning.
 However, it hovers around 53-59% on external testing data from a completely different source

+Conclusions:
+Both the model created from scratch and the model created from python's machine learning libraries tend to perform sentiment analysis well on testing data sourced from the same dataset as the training data, but poorly on external datasets.
+This indicates the models are learning hidden patterns within the training dataset rather than generalized sentiment patterns.

 Acknowledgements:
 Data gathered from: